Nathanexe-code/Music_recommendation/README.md

 ## Contributing
-Contributions to "Aesthetic" are welcome.
+Contributions to "Music_Recommendation" are welcome.
 Please fork the repository, make your changes, and submit a pull request.

 ## License
 This project is open source and available under the [MIT License](LICENSE.md).